 (i) In the case of sections 3007 and 3013, EPA has reason to believe that the material may be a solid waste within the meaning of section 1004(27) of RCRA and a hazardous waste within the meaning of section 1004(5) of RCRA; or

 (ii) In the case of section 7003, the statutory elements are established.

 (c) For the purposes of §§261.2 and 261.6:

 (1) A “spent material” is any material that has been used and as a result of contamination can no longer serve the purpose for which it was produced without processing;

 (2) “Sludge” has the same meaning used in §260.10 of this chapter;

 (3) A “by-product” is a material that is not one of the primary products of a production process and is not solely or separately produced by the production process.
 Examples are process residues such as slags or distillation column bottoms.
 The term does not include a co-product that is produced for the general public's use and is ordinarily used in the form it is produced by the process.

 (4) A material is “reclaimed” if it is processed to recover a usable product, or if it is regenerated.
 Examples are recovery of lead values from spent batteries and regeneration of spent solvents.
-In addition, for purposes of §§261.2(a)(2)(ii), 261.4(a)(23), and 261.4(a)(24) smelting, melting and refining furnaces are considered to be solely engaged in metals reclamation if the metal recovery from the hazardous secondary materials meets the same requirements as those specified for metals recovery from hazardous waste found in §266.100(d)(1)-(3) of this chapter, and if the residuals meet the requirements specified in §266.112 of this chapter.
+In addition, for purposes of §261.4(a)(23) and (24), smelting, melting, and refining furnaces are considered to be solely engaged in metals reclamation if the metal recovery from the hazardous secondary materials meets the same requirements as those specified for metals recovery from hazardous waste found in §266.100(d)(1) through (3) of this chapter, and if the residuals meet the requirements specified in §266.112 of this chapter.